gbaker-hpe/shasta-net-docs/README.md

 I use the (klakegg/hugo:0.101.0-alpine container)[https://hub.docker.com/r/klakegg/hugo] for development.
 It contains a base installation of Hugo that can be used for builds, hosting a development web server, or interactively working with the Hugo CLI.

+These instructs should support (or at least easily adapt to) Windows, MacOS, and Linux.
+I'm currently developing on Windows using WSL 2, which should be the hardest use-case.
+MacOS and Linux should just work.

 ### Pulling the Hugo container image (Alpine)

 ```